 The first lever is effective management of the Key Account Portfolio, or KAP.

 The attrition of the KAP is the single most accurate predictor of whether a company will grow its revenue year over year.
-For radio to get back to growth, it will need to get the attrition of the Key Accounts under control.
-If annual KAP attrition exceeds 12%, growth becomes impossible.
+Any media company that wants to make its revenue growth more predictable will need to get the attrition of its Key Accounts under control.
+If annual KAP attrition exceeds 13%, growth becomes increasingly impossible to achieve.

 The second most important contributors to growth are the New Key Accounts that are created during the current year.
 New Key Account revenue must be high enough to mitigate the KAP attrition and attain the company’s top line goal.

-As we will discuss in this article, it is the interplay between these two groups of large customers that will determine how much a company will grow.
+It is the interplay between these two groups of large customers that will determine how much a company will grow its revenue.

 The Three Building Blocks of Annual Revenue